speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture-2/2022-05-31-[Computer Architecture] IO.md

   - Read access: Read only the disk  holding the required block
   - Write access: Just read disk  containing modified block, and parity  disk
     - Calculate new parity, update data  disk and parity disk
   - On failure: Use parity to reconstruct missing data
+    - parity를 계속 체크해야하는 비효율
-- Not widely used
+- **Not widely used**

 ![image](https://user-images.githubusercontent.com/79521972/171556164-09fe90aa-c0ea-4a32-b607-5ff3a82697af.png)